 How difficult is the Salkantay Trek?

 Both the 7 and 5 day options are considered Difficult on the scale.
 They both have their own challenges to face.
-The 5 day moves through the pass which can be affected by weather which creates arduous terrain.
-However, on the 7 day, you have to conquer Dead Woman’s Pass.
+The 5 Day moves through the pass which can be affected by weather creating arduous terrain.
+However, on the 7 Day, you have to conquer Dead Woman’s Pass.
 Having said this you will have a guide with you throughout.

 What does the difficulty rating mean?

 Each trek is assigned a difficulty level.
 This has been developed based on prior information of the trek and feedback from previous clients.
 The ratings in ascending order are as follows:

 Am I fit enough to undertake this trek?

 This trek is difficult and does challenge you throughout however, you it is completely do-able with a good level of fitness.
 If you are worried about your level of fitness then we encourage you to train for your trek through cardio pursuits.

 Will I get Altitude Sickness on this trek?

 It is unfortunately a possibility, however people suffer from altitude sickness differently.
 We recommend to be in Cusco at least 2 days before your trek to acclimatize.
 Taking altitude sickness tablets prior to your trek also diminishes a lot of people’s symptoms.
 In worst case situations, which are very rare, all our guides carry oxygen to administer.